bmikolaj/direscraw/README.md

 Note: Directories and files with characters that need escaping can be put in quotes.
 Files and directories are case-sensitive.
 Wildcards are accepted.

 If `ddrescue` is running to long, or you want to manually skip a file while it's copying, `CTRL+C` will skip the file.
-A note of the skipped file is written to the error report of that directory.
+A note of the skipped file is written to the error report of that directory and to the full error report in the root directory.

 ##Uninstall
 * Run the following command to uninstall;